Nnanyielugo/50-days-of-react-native/README.md

 # 50-days-of-react-native

+### Author's note (of some sort)
+While I think this somewhat undersells what I can do when motivated, it sort of fills in for some of them.
+They are a sort of challenge because they are built mostly for this demonstration, and very few (if at all) have been used for my professional work.
+It is still a work in progress (until I reach 50 seperate pared down applications, so. this might take a while), so I am open to suggestions on new things to add.
+This is a personal demonstration so while issues are very much encouraged, PRs are unfortunately not.
+I'm very sorry about this.

 ### Installation:

 Please note that the setup instruction assumes that you have setup your development environment to run react native apps.
 If you haven't, see instructions [here](https://reactnative.dev/docs/environment-setup)